- Education and Science»

 Contributions: Was president of the American Museum of Natural History for twenty-five years and launched the first paleontological expeditions into the Gobi Desert.
 Like Marsh, he described many iconic dinosaurs, including Oviraptor, Velociraptor, and most famously, Tyrannosaurus rex.

-Attitude toward Darwinism: Like Huxley, Osborn participated in the most famous eolution debate of his lifetime.
-In 1922, he waged a war of words with William Jennings Bryan, a three-time Democratic presidential candidate launching a crusade against the teaching of evolution in American schools.
-This campaign climaxed with the Scopes trial of 1925, in which John T. Scopes and his attorney Clarence Darrow turned to Osborn frequently for support, since he was well-respected in social as well as scientific circles.
+Attitude toward Darwinism: Like Huxley, Osborn participated in the most famous evolution debate of his lifetime.
+Beginning in 1922, he waged a war of words with William Jennings Bryan, a three-time Democratic presidential candidate who was then launching a crusade against the teaching of evolution in American schools.
+This campaign climaxed with the Scopes trial of 1925, in which the Tennessee science teacher John T. Scopes and his attorney Clarence Darrow turned to Osborn frequently for support, since he was well-respected in social as well as scientific circles.
 Yet another reason they leaned so heavily on him, though, was that unlike Huxley, Osborn was a practicing Christian.
 Like Cope, he argued that evolution wasn't a rejection of the Divine Plan but part of it, and he regarded Bryan's attack on its teaching as unholy as well as anti-scientific.

 Trivia: There was a darker side to Osborn's conviction in evolution.
-He was an outspoken eugenicist who not only disregarded the notion that our ancestors emerged in Africa, but in scientific literature likened the brains of Aboriginal Australians to those of Homo erectus and seriously argued that the climate of Africa retarded the intellectual and cultural development of its peoples.
+He was an outspoken eugenicist who not only disregarded the notion that our ancestors emerged in Africa, but in scientific literature compared the brains of Aboriginal Australians to those of earlier human species and seriously argued that the climate of Africa retarded the intellectual and cultural development of its peoples.

 Bowler, Peter J. The Eclipse of Darwinism: Anti-Darwinian Evolution Theories in the Decades Around 1900; Johns Hopkins University Press, Baltimore, MD, 1992